MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-overview.md

 | Select a record from the timeline | Record opens in a new tab | Record opens in a new tab |
 | Select an entity from the site map | Record opens in a new tab | Record opens in a new tab |

-The Enhanced multisession workspace also has improved in-app notification integration.
+The enhanced multisession workspace also has improved in-app notification integration.

 ## Use the Inbox

 If your administrator has turned on the inbox for your profile, you can select the **Inbox** tab to view all the cases, conversations, and activities that are assigned to you.
 Use the inbox to work on high-velocity tasks.
 You can also promote inbox sessions to regular sessions when you need more time to resolve a case or complete a conversation.

-The following asynchronous channels are available in the conversation inbox: SMS, persistent chat, Facebook, Twitter, WeChat, LINE, WhatsApp, and Microsoft Teams.
+The asynchronous channels available in the conversation inbox are: SMS, persistent chat, Facebook, Twitter, WeChat, LINE, WhatsApp, and Microsoft Teams.

 The inbox conversation view looks as seen in the following screenshot.